tophefo/IpCamera/README.md

 **Instar**

 These cameras have the ability to call the openHAB REST API directly when an alarm occurs, or you can use the built in Alarm Server that the binding auto sets up for you.
+Be sure to update to the latest firmware for your camera as Instar have made a lot of improvements in this area recently.
 For Onvif it may be required to disable the authentication in the cameras setup page if you experience issues using PTZ features.

 ## Reducing log sizes